 Property is a great asset to have in Singapore, but you will have to share some of your wealth with the state.
 Property is taxed differently depending on whether you are an owner-occupier (ie. you are living in the property being taxed) or not.

 Note that property tax is charged on the ANNUAL value of your property.
 If you’re not sure what the annual value of yours is, you can check through the IRAS link provided.
+Or, do a quick check with MoneySmart’s property tax calculator.

 For owner-occupiers, tax rates are as follows.